Richard Kearney

-Richard M. Kearney (/ˈkɑrni/; born 1954) is an Irish philosopher and public intellectual specializing in contemporary continental philosophy.
+Richard M. Kearney (/ˈkɑrni/; born 1954) is an Irish philosopher specializing in contemporary continental philosophy.
 He is the Charles Seelig Professor in Philosophy at Boston College and has taught at University College Dublin, the Sorbonne, the University of Nice, and the Australian Catholic University.
 He is also a member of the Royal Irish Academy.
 As a public intellectual in Ireland, he was involved in drafting a number of proposals for a Northern Irish peace agreement (1983, 1993, 1995).
 He is currently international director of the Guestbook Project.

 Biography

-Kearney studied at Glenstal Abbey under the Benedictines until 1972 and graduated with a B.A. in 1975 from University College Dublin.
-With fellow students he launched the "Crane Bag" journal.
-He completed an M.A. at McGill University with Canadian philosopher Charles Taylor in 1976 and held a Masters Travelling Studentship, National University of Ireland, in 1977.
-He then completed his Ph.D. with Paul Ricœur at University of Paris X: Nanterre.
+Kearney studied at Glenstal Abbey under the Benedictines until 1972.
+He then attended University College Dublin, graduating with a B.A. in 1975.
+With fellow students, he launched the "Crane Bag" journal.
+He completed an M.A. at McGill University with Canadian philosopher Charles Taylor in 1976, then was a visiting student at the National University of Ireland in 1977.
+He earned his Ph.D. under Paul Ricœur at the University of Paris X: Nanterre.
 He corresponded with Jean-Paul Sartre, Jacques Derrida and other French philosophers of the era.
 He was also active in the Irish, British, and French media as a host for various television and radio programs on literary and philosophical themes.
 His work focuses on the philosophy of the narrative imagination, hermeneutics and phenomenology.
 Notable academic posts include University College of Dublin (1988–2001), The Film School, UCD (1993–2005), the Sorbonne, University of Paris (1995), and Boston College (1999–present).

 Richard Kearney currently lives in Boston, Massachusetts, where he is married to Anne Bernard and has two daughters, Simone and Sarah.